coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 abbreviation has the form of an ordinary applicative expression;
 see :ref:`Abbreviations`).
 The notation is composed of *tokens* separated by spaces.
 Identifiers in the string (such as ``A`` and ``B``) are the *parameters* of the notation.
-They must occur at least once each in the denoted term.
+Each of them must occur at least once in the denoted term.
 The other elements of the string (such as ``/\``) are the *symbols*.

-An identifier can be used as a symbol but it must be surrounded by simple quotes to avoid the confusion with a parameter.
+An identifier can be used as a symbol but it must be surrounded by single quotes to avoid the confusion with a parameter.
 Similarly, every symbol of at least 3 characters and starting with a simple quote must be quoted (then it starts by two single quotes).
 Here is an example.